10 Ways Older Adults Can Meet New People and Make Friends in 2022

 Community colleges, libraries, and other organizations often offer classes specifically geared toward those over 65.
 There are also many websites with online class options, and even if not all courses are free, they’ll have great free options.
 Enrolling in a class provides an opportunity to learn something new, meet people with shared interests, and have something to look forward to each week.

 Already feel like an expert on something?
 Switch this option around and try teaching instead.
 Sign up to lead a knitting class at a local center, apply to be an online tutor, or sign up to be a mentor for local kids.
-You can even teach master classes on Airbnb (and make money)!

 One of the biggest benefits of traveling is the social environment!
 In terms of places where they’ll stay and work, seniors will find themselves around younger generations–many of which are taking gap years of their own.